hsf-training/hsf-training-databases-basics/_episodes/08-nosql_opensearch-queires.md

 Index is a logical namespace that holds a collection of documents.
 It defines the schema or structure of the documents it contains, including the fields and their data types.
 Mapping refers to the definition of how fields and data types are structured within documents stored in an index.
 It defines the schema or blueprint for documents, specifying the characteristics of each field such as data type, indexing options, analysis settings, and more.
 If no mapping is provided opensearch index it by itself.
 We will define mapping for the metadata attributes.
-For string we have two data type option. "keyword" type is used for exact matching and filtering and "text" type is used for full-text search and analysis.
+Mapping type used are described below:

+- "integer" : A signed 32-bit number.
+- "keyword": Used for exact matching and filtering.
+Fields with "keyword" types are not tokenized, meaning they are stored as is.
+- "text": Used for full-text search.
+Fields with "text" types are tokenized, analyzed, and indexed.
+For text mapping type we can specify type of analyzer to user for how the text is process and prepare the text for searching.
+There are different kind of analyzers [here](https://opensearch.org/docs/latest/analyzers/#built-in-analyzers), we will use default one called "standard".
+Standard analyzer which parses strings into individual words (called "tokens") at word boundaries, removes most punctuation(like commas and periods) and converts tokens to lowercase (makes searches case-insensitive).
+For example, the text "OpenSearch is Awesome!" will be analyzed into the tokens "opensearch", "is", and "awesome" by the standard analyzer.

 ```python
 index_name = "metadata"